Am I Eligible?

 There is no "typical" Jesuit Volunteer.
 Each JV brings a unique story, experience, and history to the program.
 While living in community, JVs learn and grow together, sharing their backgrounds, cultures, and perspectives.

-- 38 states, with the District of Columbia, are represented
+- 40 states, with the District of Columbia, and Puerto Rico are represented

 Over the past few years, JVs have included:

 - An average of 70% identify as Caucasian, 15% Latino, 10% Asian or Pacific Islander, and 5% African American

 - An average of 50 JVs each year speak a second language